jmward01/lmplay/README.md

 ## The experiments
 I have been playing with ideas 'on the side' for a while now and several show promise.
 The first one is something I call 'Unified Embeddings'.
-### Experiment 1: Unified Embeddings
+### Experiment 1: (8x) Unified Embeddings (lmp_trainer --exp ue8x)
 Unified Embeddings provide a better way to train embeddings with no additional inference costs or model structure changes however there is a training memory penalty.
-The basic idea is to take a very large embedding and run it through a ff layer to generate the output embedding during training.
+The basic idea is to use a very large training embedding and run it through a ff layer to generate the output embedding during training.
-For production inference all vocab embeddings can be generated and stored and the embedding training weights can be tossed.
+For production inference all vocab embeddings should be pre-generated and stored and the embedding training weights can be tossed.
+The model will do this with the 'for_prod=True' parameter set.
+Similarly, if an existing well trained model is modified to replace normal embeddings with a unified embedding class then on weigth load it will train a set of training embeddings to then learn from.
+In testing, with the right control of learning rate, a model can switch to unfied embeddings quickly and start getting gains but in general it is best to start training with them instead of 'bolting them on' after.
-The limited testing I have done so far looks quite promising:
+The limited testing I have done so far looks quite promising
+### Experiment 1.1: Large (16x) Unified Embeddings with mixed CPU/GPU training (lmp_trainer --exp ue16x)
+This is the same basic code as the first UE experiment but the training embeddings are twice as large at 16x the hidden size.
+This increase in size makes training a challenge if embeddings are left on the GPU.
+To overcome this the training embeddings are left on the CPU along with the first integration layer.
+This allows a minimum memory transfer on each training sample.
+With larger mini-batch sizes the performance hit is about 50%, which isn't great, but is acceptable.
+If you have the GPU memory to spare just keep them in memory.
+The lesson from this test is that larger is better.
+I haven't found the upper bound yet.
 ![](results/ue_log_loss.jpg)
 This graph shows a 6 layer UE model beating a 12 layer baseline model, at least in initial training.
 The long term benefits are still unknown but these results are promising.
 The 6 layer UE model here has exactly the same prod inference costs/structure/weights/etc as a baseline 6 layer GPTish model.
 Only during training does it need extra logic/parameters.
 Additionally, the larger the UE the better.
-A 16x UE significantly outperforms an 8x one.
-Those results will be shown eventually (based on GPU availability).
+UE at 16x 1_1 is clearly beating UE 1_0 at 8x.
 The diff plot shows performance better:
 ![](results/ue_log_diff_loss.jpg)
 Here you can clearly see how much better the 6 layer UE models are over the 6 and 12 layer baseline models.
-It is still gaining ground on the 6 while the 12 was slowly catching back up but looks like it has stalled.
+It is still gaining ground on the 6 and even the 12 layer looks like the gap may be widening.
+Additionally, it is easy to see how much better the UE 1_1 is.
 Clearly, longer runs are needed, but the results appear to be getting better as time goes on.
 I will update this plot as runs continue.

-### Experiment 2: Value Norm
+### Experiment 2: Value Norm (lmp_trainer --exp normv)
-Attn is amazing.
-But it may have a simple improvement to make it even better.
-The value projection applies to all elements of a sequence and softmax sums them all together depending on how k&q rank them.
+Attn is amazing, but there may be simple improvements that can make it even better.
+One area to consider is the value projection.
+The value projection applies to all elements of a sequence and softmax sums them all together depending on how k&q rank them in order to get the final value.
-The value projection has a hard job, it not only needs to create a useful value, but it needs to avoid making uninteresting values accidentally large which would negate the ranking that the k&q came up with.
+The value projection has a hard job, it not only needs to create a useful value but it needs to avoid making uninteresting values accidentally large which would negate the ranking that the k&q came up with.
 There is a simple way to take this side-job away from the v projection, use LayerNorm.
-Now the v projection can focus on emphasizing the important value aspects of the sequence and not accidentally destroy the ranking.
+Now the v projection can focus on emphasizing important value aspects of the sequence and not accidentally destroy the ranking.

 At least that is the theory/idea that led me to test it.
 The results are pretty clear though.
 While not as large an impact as UEs, adding a simple layer norm is an almost no cost change to multi-head attn and it looks like it provides solid value, at least in early training.
 Adding layer norm to k or q however appears to have a negative impact (not shown) but more testing may find ways to improve those too.
 ![](results/nv_log_diff_loss.jpg)